Yes, this is a busy time of year… especially with the craziness that comes with Black Friday!

 3 tips on how to survive Black Friday:

-- Only buy what you need – don’t get caught up in buying something just because it has a decent discount.
+- Buy only what you need – don’t get caught up in buying something just because it has a decent discount.
 Before purchasing – ask yourself if you REALLY need it?

 - Buy experiences rather than things – what can you buy as Christmas gifts that wouldn’t add to the plastic waste?
 Think of shopping for meaningful experiences rather than more items that will just clog up your cupboards.